‘Don’t wait till you have joint or other issues to start benefiting from collagen’

 Different types of collagen, same effect?

-As collagen becomes more widely used, various collagen types have become available on the market: Collagen Type I, Collagen Type II – right up to Collagen Type XXVIII.
+As collagen becomes more widely used, various collagen types have become available on the market: Collagen Type I, Type II – right up to Type XXVIII.
 How do you know which type to use?

 Dr Joan Martínez, Scientific Director and Head of Quality Assurance at Solchem Nature S.L., the Peptan® distributor in Spain and Portugal, answered this question in a recent Spanish podcast, sponsored by Peptan and hosted by Sport Life, a Spanish lifestyle website for athletes.

 Check the podcast (in Spanish) for more insights from Dr Joan Martínez and podcast guest Paula Ellis, Key Account Manager for Weider Nutrition and an running and fitness fan.Listen to “PODCAST SPL #49 – ¿Cómo puedes prevenir y cuidar tus lesiones?” on Spreaker.

 “SHOULD I TAKE COLLAGEN PEPTIDES FOR SPORTS?” ...

 What do some of the leaders in the field of physical activity and health say about the benefits of taking collagen peptides supplements?
 Check this recent Spanish podcast with Dr. Alberto Sacristán (...